Naples Zoo: Explore the Animal Kingdom in Paradise

 Join one of Naples Zoo’s Education Programs or Camps

 Education is at the heart of zoo’s mission.
-Sign up for Safari Squad, an educational adventure for children ages three to five and a parent, featuring an animal encounter, storybook reading, arts-and-crafts projects and other themed activities.
+Sign up for Safari Squad, an educational adventure for children ages one to four and a parent, featuring an animal encounter, storybook reading, arts-and-crafts projects and other themed activities.
 Older kids (ages five to 12) will love Camp WILD, a daily or weekly camp with games, behind-the-scenes zoo tours and immersive animal encounters.

-Grab a Snack or Meal at Wynn’s Locations Throughout the Zoo
+Grab a Snack or Meal at Locations Throughout the Zoo

 All that exploring is bound to make you hungry!
-There are three Wynn’s Markets located throughout the zoo that serve signature sandwiches, salads, hot dogs, snacks and desserts, as well as shade-grown, organic and fair-trade coffee.
+You’ll find two great locations within the Zoo, Café Roar and the Lakeside Café.
+The menus range from delicious salads, classic sandwiches, pizza, snacks, and more!
+Don’t miss a special treat at Dippin Dots.
 Guests are also welcome to bring a cooler or picnic lunch, but keep in mind that alcoholic beverages and plastic lids and straws may not be brought into the Zoo.

 Tickets can be purchased online directly from the zoo’s website.